ipatch/homebrew-us-05/freecad/README.md

 - scipy _pip_
 - cppunit _brew_

-The below command I've been using to attempt to build the SALOME kernel
+The below command_s_ I've been using to attempt to build the SALOME kernel

 ```shell
 cmake \